mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 **House staff** are doctors who are completing their residency.
 They work under the supervision of the fellows and attending doctors.

 A **Clinical Pharmacist** who specializes in the care of transplant patients will review your medications with you and your caregiver, teaching you how to take them properly and to inform you of any side effects they may cause.
-The pharmacist will review your medications frequently with the outpatient team.
+The pharmacist will review and monitor your medications frequently with the outpatient team.

-**Social Workers** are members will help you, your family and those around you manage the stress that comes with the transplant process.
+**Social Workers** are members of the healthcare team who will help you, your family and those around you manage the stress that comes with the transplant process.
 The social workers understand the issues faced by transplant patients and are on hand to listen, offer counseling, and refer you or your family to other resources and services as needed.

 **Financial Counselors** from Patient Financial Services will work with you and your insurance company to determine your transplant benefits.
 These financial counselors are experienced in the insurance issues faced by transplant patients.
 Each insurance company and their policies differ, so when your insurance company requires authorization your financial counselor will assist with that process.